ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

 !!! important
-    See the section below on using non-default versions of HPE Cray libraries below as this process will generally need to be followed when using software from non-default PE installs.
+    See the section below on using non-default versions of HPE Cray libraries as this process will generally need to be followed when using software from non-default PE installs.

 Access to non-default PE environments is controlled by the use of the `cpe` modules.